tufts-ai-robotics-group/NovelGridWorldsV2/docs/project_structure.md

 # Project structure

-The package is structured as follows:
+The project is structured as follows.

 ![Project Structure](NG2_structure.png)